iloveicedgreentea/GoWatchIt/readme.md

       value_template: "{{ value_json.state }}"
 ```

-This will turn the light(s) on/off depending on the state of the sensor, triggered by an message sent to the topic
+This will turn the light(s) on/off depending on the state of the sensor, state is changed by a message sent to the topic

 ```yaml
 alias: MQTT - Theater Lights